Passivity in the Buddhist Life

 — Horatius Bonar, 1808-1889

 The feeling of passivity in religious experience, so typically given expression here, is universal and natural, seeing that the religious consciousness consists in realizing, on the one hand, the helplessness of a finite being, and, on the other, the dependability of an infinite being, in whatever way this may be conceived.
-The finite side of our being may protest, saying, ‘Why hast thou forsaken me?’, but while this protest possesses us there is no religious experience, we are not yet quite saved.
-For salvation comes only when we can say, ‘Father, into thy hands I entrust my spirit,’ or ‘Lord, though thou slay me, yet will I trust in thee.’
+The finite side of our being may protest, saying, ‘Why hast thou forsaken me?’; but for so long as this protest possesses us there is no religious experience; we are not yet quite saved.
+For salvation comes only when we can say, ‘Father, into thy hands I entrust my spirit,’ or ‘Lord, though thou slayest me, yet will I trust in thee.’

 This is resignation or self-surrender, which is a state of passivity, ready to have ‘thy will’ prevail upon a world of finite beings.
 This is the characteristic attitude of a religious mind towards life and the world; and we know that all religious experience is psychologically closely connected with the feeling of passivity.
 The object of the present Essay is to see how this feeling rules and in what forms it expresses itself in the Buddhist life, including that of Zen.